Ohio National Life Insurance Company

-The Ohio National Life Insurance Company is no longer a mutual insurance company.
+The Ohio National Life Insurance Company is a mutual insurance company.
 The Ohio National Life Insurance Company is headquartered in Cincinnati, Ohio, United States.
 Along with its affiliated companies, the Ohio National group offers life insurance, annuities, disability insurance, group retirement plans, and investment products.
 It sells products in all fifty states, the District of Columbia, and Puerto Rico.

 The CEO is Gary T. “Doc” Huffman, and the President and COO is Barbara A. Turner.
 The company currently employs over 1,000 associates.
 Ohio National was named as one of the best 15 places to work in Cincinnati in 2017 by The Cincinnati Enquirer.
 It was ranked #126 on the Forbes list of America's Best Midsize Employers in 2018, placing it 8th among Ohio companies and 1st among Cincinnati-area companies, and 11th nationally for midsize Banking and Financial Services companies.

 Ohio National has an international presence as well, and maintains an office in Fort Lauderdale, Florida, where it manages its operations in South America.
 It owns a South American subsidiary headquartered in Santiago, Chile, and sells products in Chile, Brazil, and Peru.

 The company is currently rated A by Standard & Poor’s (Sep.
 2018), A+ (Superior) by A.M.
 Best (Dec.
 2018), and A1 by Moody’s (Oct.
 2016).

 Ohio National Mutual Holdings, Inc. is parent to the following companies: